 The vent shall have sufficient capacity to pass air so that at the maximum flow rate of water either entering or leaving the tank, a pressure differential will not be developed which will exceed the roof design loads.

-The maximum flow rate of water entering the tank is [____] L/s [Consultant to insert value].
+The maximum flow rate of water entering the tank is 207 L/s

 The maximum flow rate of water exiting the tank shall be determined by the tank designer based on an assumed break in the inlet / outlet at grade when the tank is full.

 The overflow pipe shall not be considered to be a tank vent.
-The vent shall be hinged with provision made for locking, and shall be so designed and constructed as to prevent the entrance of birds, animals, and insects.
+The vent shall be hinged with provision made for locking and shall be so designed and constructed as to prevent the entrance of birds, animals, and insects.
 Provide calculations to the Consultant to verify vent sizing.

 Pressure/Vacuum Relief: